rschristopher/ischristtrue.com/src/modern-views/christianity.md

     Our modern churches are called to cease the heresies of ecstasy (speaking nonsense and calling it "tongues"), and to cease the heresies of ecumenism (vain unity over truth) -- we are called to language learning, to prophecy (speaking revealed truth), to healing.

-    A simple test of a faithful church is thus, do they help you study ancient Biblical languages?
+    A simple test of a faithful church is thus, do they help you study languages (Biblical or otherwise)?
 Do they reject the heresies of ecstasy and ecumenism?

-I submit that we are all in need and desperately searching for the true church.
+I submit that we are all in need and desperately seeking for the true church.
 A church where we would gladly give everything -- where there is healing, speaking revealed truth, and language learning.
 Instead we give according to our weak faith in such -- and, as weak as our faith may be, we pray to find the true church of Christ.
 Our modern churches are a sad inversion of the true church (where we worship the state and materialism, placing the church beneath both).